Tony Zuzzio

 Anthony Joseph Zuzzio (August 5, 1916 – April 7, 2002) was a professional football player for the Detroit Lions during the 1942 NFL season.
 He also played college football for Muhlenberg College in 1938 and 1939.

-Early years
+Early life

 Zuzzio was born in 1916 in Irvington, New Jersey.
 His father, Charles Zuzzio, worked as a nickel polisher.
 He attended Belleville High School in Belleville, New Jersey.

 Football player

 Zuzzio attended Muhlenberg College in Allentown, Pennsylvania.
 He played college football at Muhlenberg under head coach Doggie Julian as a tackle during the 1938 and 1939 seasons.